 The FISH method is based on the phenomenon of the denaturation and renaturation of DNA duplex.
 The DNA is a stable duplex, under normal conditions hydrogen bonding between two strands (two between adenine and thymine; and three between cytosine and guanine) makes it stable.

 Although the duplex can be denatured using physical agents such as heat or chemicals when conditions are favorable, DNA becomes renatured.

 When DNA on the chromosome is denatured, the fluorescently labeled complementary DNA probes hybridize with it and emit fluorescence, consequently.
 The hybridization is visualized under the fluorescent microscope.

-The technique is an advanced version of the cytogenetic analysis used in gene mapping, identification of major deletion or copy number variations, disease diagnosis, medicines, and species identification.
+The technique is an advanced version of the cytogenetic analysis and employed for gene mapping, identification of major deletion or copy number variations, disease diagnosis, medicines, and species identification.

 What is Fluorescent in situ hybridization?

 FISH is a ‘molecular cytogenetic technique‘ in which using molecular probes, any type of chromosomal abnormalities can be encountered precisely by hybridization.
 The karyotyping takes at least 3 to 4 days to complete the entire process while the FISH method is rapid, one can get results within a day.

 The interpretation part required one-fold lesser expertise.